Get all the latest data for Algeria

 Do I need a specific visa to buy property in Algeria right now?

-You do not need a special "property buyer visa" to purchase real estate in Algeria, and a standard tourist visa is generally sufficient to enter the country, view properties, meet with notaries and agents, and even sign purchase documents during a 90-day stay.
+As of February 2026, you do not need a special "property buyer" visa to purchase residential property in Algeria, and a standard tourist visa is generally enough to visit, meet a notary, and sign the deed during your stay.

 Does buying property help me get residency and citizenship in Algeria in 2026?

-As of early 2026, buying a residential property in Algeria does not by itself grant you residency rights or put you on a path to citizenship, because Algeria does not have a "golden visa" or real estate investment immigration program like some other countries offer.
+As of early 2026, buying residential property in Algeria does not, by itself, give you residency or put you on a path to citizenship, as there is no golden visa or investor residence program linked to private home purchases in Algeria's official framework.

 Can I legally rent out property on my visa in Algeria right now?